graphdrawing/gd2024/pages/registration.md

 toc: true
 ---

-**Registration is now open.**
+**Registration is closed.**

-Early registration ends on August 20, 23:59 CEST.
+Early registration has ended on August 20, 23:59 CEST.

 ## Registration Fees
 Registration fees for the symposium include the welcome reception (on Tuesday, September 17), coffee breaks, lunches, and the social dinner (on Thursday, September 19).